Inspirational Dinner Ideas For Tonight

 The recipe is simple – 1 or 2 onions diced and sweated in a little oil with 2 cloves of chopped garlic, about a cup of split res lentils, 1 or 2 cans of tomatoes (or 2lb fresh chopped will do).
 You’ll also need 1/2 – 3/4 pint of good veggie or chicken stock and a tablespoon of tomato paste – plus salt and freshly ground black pepper to taste.

 When the onions are translucent add half the stock and the lentils and bring to a simmer – stir to make sure the lentils don’t stick as they absorb the stock.
 When the lentils have softened, put the tomatoes in and bring back to a simmer, stirring regularly.
-Add more stock as needed being careful not to use too much – you still need want a nice thick broth, thick enough that the cheese sits on the surface and melts in rather than vanishes.
+Add more stock as needed being careful not to use too much – you still need to want a nice thick broth, thick enough that the cheese sits on the surface and melts in rather than vanishes.

 Beef Shank Slow Cooked In Red Wine